- Executive Office

 Katherine has enjoyed managing “all things HR” at the Alliance since Halloween of 2005.
 Prior to starting her association/museum career, she worked for a credit union in a variety of roles including opening new accounts, approving consumer loans and leading the recruitment process and orientation of new employees.
 Outside of the office, you’ll likely find her biking along the Mt.
 Vernon trail.

-Andrew Plumley is Director of Inclusion at the American Alliance of Museums where heoversees both AAM’s internal DEAI (diversity, equity, accessibility, and inclusion) work, as well as the Ford, Walton, and Mellon foundation funded Facing Change Initiative – Advancing Museum Board Diversity and Inclusion.
+Andrew Plumley is Senior Director of Equity and Culture at the American Alliance of Museums where heoversees both AAM’s internal DEAI (diversity, equity, accessibility, and inclusion) work, as well as the Ford, Walton, and Mellon foundation funded Facing Change Initiative – Advancing Museum Board Diversity and Inclusion.
 He started his career in education, where he advised higher education institutions on diversity and inclusion strategy, as well as provided access and success programming for Pell eligible students of color.
 A systems entrepreneur, Andrew focuses on creating lasting systems change for the communities he partners with and supports.
 He currently serves as a Young Black and Giving Back Institute board chair, Treasurer for the Committee to Elect Jeanne Lewis for DC City Council, an ATMTC diversity, equity, and inclusion task force member, an American Express N-Gen Fellow, as well as served as a city council appointed Police Commissioner in the state of Vermont.
 Andrew has a BA from Middlebury College, and received an MBA with a focus in social and environmental sustainability from the University of Vermont’s Grossman School of Business.

 Grace Stewart is a Diversity, Equity, Accessibility, and Inclusion Project Manager at AAM.
 She has experience in museum exhibitions and collections management, as well as arts administration and development.
 She holds an MA in Arts Management from Carnegie Mellon University and a BFA in Ceramics from Alfred University.
 When she isn’t working on equity in the arts, she enjoys baking fancy cupcakes.